torossian97/data-dashboard/README.md

 I got creative with the data sources I could pull from.
 This included:

-- database dumps (15gb of plaintext json)
+- database dumps (15gb of plaintext)
 - excel sheets about customers
 - exported Jira and Vitally data